 Much work has been done on the variants of the direct sum question in communication complexity.
 However, a comprehensive understanding of the question is far from reached.
-The best lower bound found so far for the deterministic case is $D(f^{\symNumInstances}) \geq \symNumInstances.\left(\sqrt{\frac{D(f)}{2}}-\log{n}-O(1)\right)$ (\citet{feder1995amortized}).
-This is a consequence of a stronger direct sum result that they prove on non-deterministic protocols on relations, and applying a result from \citet{aho1983notions} which relates the nondeterministic communication complexity of a function with its deterministic communication complexity.
+The best lower bound found so far for the deterministic case is

+(\citet{feder1995amortized}).
+This is a consequence of a stronger direct sum result that they prove on non-deterministic protocols on relations, together with a result from \citet{aho1983notions} which relates the nondeterministic communication complexity of a function to its deterministic communication complexity.
 In the same paper it is shown that for partial functions or randomised protocols significant savings can be made, specifically that there exist functions with $O(\log{n})$ complexity but constant amortised complexity.
 Importantly they do not make progress on the case where the function is \textbf{deterministic} and \textbf{total}, which is the case we address in this paper.
-For the two-round deterministic (and total) model, \citet{karchmer1995fractional} showed that essentially $\comp{f^{\symNumInstances}} = \symNumInstances \comp{f}$ for any $f$, giving a strong direct sum theorem under those restrictions.
-In the context of deterministic protocols on relations, a function where a small amount of savings (an additive factor of $\log{n}$) is possible as described in \citet{rao2020communication}.
+For the two-round deterministic total model, \citet{karchmer1995fractional} showed that essentially $\comp{f^{\symNumInstances}} = \symNumInstances \comp{f}$ for any $f$, giving a strong direct sum theorem under those restrictions.
+In the context of deterministic protocols on relations, a function where a small amount of savings, namely an additive factor of $\log{n}$, is possible is described in \citet{rao2020communication}.

 More recently there has been much interest in a new kind of information-theoretic technique used in the study of communication complexity (\citet{chakrabarti2001informational}, \citet{jain2003direct}, \citet{bar2004information}).
 These have proven very useful in showing many forms of direct-sum theorems.
-Information complexity might be a natural complexity measure to study the direct sum question in the setting of communication complexity (\citet{gavinsky2017toward}, \citet{braverman2012interactive} , \citet{braverman2022communication}).
+Information complexity might be a natural complexity measure with which to study the direct sum question in communication complexity (\citet{gavinsky2017toward}, \citet{braverman2012interactive}, \citet{braverman2022communication}).

-The way we build our counter-example in this paper gives further weight to the assertion in \citet{braverman2012interactive} that the integrality of the CC complexity measure causes it to lose some nice properties that may hold for its continuous relaxation.
+The way we build our counter-example in this paper gives further weight to the assertion in \citet{braverman2012interactive} that the integrality of the communication complexity measure causes it to lose some nice properties that may hold for its continuous relaxation.